 The City of Folsom Permanent Household Hazardous Waste (HHW) Collection Facility can accept residential HHW on an emergency basis.
-Our program is designed to make it as convenient as possible to dispose of HHW by picking up waste at your residence.
+Our program is designed to make it as convenient as possible to dispose of HHW by picking up waste at your residence by appointment.
 You do not have to carry hazardous chemicals in your car.
 We are one of the most comprehensive door to door collection programs in the nation and to keep program costs down we cannot have our facility staffed at all times to accept waste.

 However, if you are moving or have some other emergency where you need to get rid of household hazardous waste right away, call 916-461-6730 to find out if and when you can drop off.
 Please do not come to our facility without having made arrangements for us to receive your waste.
+Please do not rely on a Google Search as they have proven to be inaccurate.

 Additionally, there are numerous local businesses that provide opportunities for residents (and in some cases businesses) to drop off used oil, paint, household batteries, fluorescent lamps and sharps.